-- 3. Address of the DME physical location that originally rendered the service or equipment; - 4.
+- 1. Name of DME and medical supply provider; - 2.
+Medicaid identification number of the DME location; - 3.
+Address of the DME physical location that originally rendered the service or equipment; - 4.
 Beneficiary's full name and 10-digit Medicaid identification number; - 5.
 Complete description of item(s) picked up; - 6.
 Manufacturer name of item(s) picked up; - 7.
 Model and serial or item number(s) of item(s) picked up; - 8.
 Reason the equipment is being picked up; - 9.
 Current hour meter reading(s); - 10.
-A description of the pick-up location that identifies whether medical equipment or supplies were returned to the DME business location or retrieved from the beneficiary's residence, etc., including the beneficiary's pick-up address; - 11.
-The reason for the return of medical equipment to the provider's DME business location by the beneficiary or responsible caregiver, the reason for the return; - 12.
+Description of the pick-up location that identifies whether medical equipment or supplies were returned to the DME business location or retrieved from the beneficiary's residence, etc., including the beneficiary's pick-up address; - 11.
+Reason for the return of medical equipment to the provider's DME business location by the beneficiary or responsible caregiver, the reason for the return; - 12.
 Date of pick up or return; - 13.
 Dated signature of staff picking up the equipment and his professional license number, if applicable; and - 14.
 Dated signature of beneficiary or responsible caregiver releasing the medical equipment to the provider, if the information was obtained by the deliverer.